 I wrote an extensive article on how to start travel hacking at the end of last year and highly recommend signing up for a rewards credit card to take advantage of rewards points which you can use to fly for free (or upgrade to business class for free) or for free hotel stays.

-The FrugalTravelGuy wrote an excellent beginners guide on how to hit a minimum spending requirement which usually gives you 40,000 – 50,000 miles just for signing up!
+Here’s an excellent guide with 33 ideas how to hit a minimum credit card spending requirement which usually gives you 40,000 – 50,000 miles just for signing up!

 $150 Norwegian Flight Voucher Giveaway!